The information below is organized mostly according to highways. Click on a link below to take you directly to the specific area you are looking for.

 - SnowTRAC grooming pool trails: Maps of trails statewide that are groomed for snowmachines but are open to other uses; includes Yukon Quest, Chena River SRA, Denali Highway.

-- Fairbanks Cycle Club ride maps: No longer updated (TrailMapper replaced these), but they are still a good source of information.
+- Fairbanks Cycle Club ride maps: No longer updated, but they are still a good source of information.

 - Fairbanks Snow Travelers Trails database: Good information on trails.
 Focuses on snowmachine use.
 Requires account.